Frequently Asked Questions

 How long can I go?

-How will my grades transfer?
+How will my grades/credits transfer?

-Yes!
+Grades from your program will come in as the equivalent letter grade (A-F) as it appears on your host transcript.
 All classes taken on a program through UAF Study Away will come back to your UAF degree and transcript in some way (students complete an Advising Agreement to determine how they come back).
 If nothing else, classes will count as elective credits, but if the course is similar enough to one offered at UAF, it may come back as that UAF class.
 All grades and credits will come back to UAF as resident credits and be calculated in your GPA.

 Who can be used as an academic reference?